bootdotdev/blog/content/wiki/the-game.md

 ### How do I recover sharpshooter progress?

 When you lose your sharpshooter progress by getting an answer wrong, the sharpshooter icon in the course navigation bar will turn red.
-If you have enough gems to do so (3), you'll be able to click on that red icon to recover your progress.
+If you have enough gems to do so, you'll be able to click on that red icon to recover your progress.

 ## XP Boosts

 XP boosts are purchased with gems, and they give you a temporary multiplier for any XP that you earn.
 For example, you may get +25% XP for all assignments completed within the hour that a boost is active.

-You can buy boosts by clicking on the gem icon in the sidebar, as long as you have enough gems (10).
+You can buy boosts by clicking on the gem icon in the sidebar, as long as you have enough gems.

 ## Quests

 Completing quests will award you with gems.
 You complete quests by earning a certain amount of XP within a week.
 The harder the quest, the more XP you'll need to earn, and the more gems you'll gain as a reward.

 You may only have a single quest active at any given time.
 You can select a quest if you don't have one yet from the [questboard](https://boot.dev/questboard).

-{{< cta3 >}}

 ## Achievements